(239) 344-8959

 Weather delays

-Bad weather can also delay or prevent your pet from getting to the airport on time, even if the flight is still on schedule.
-You’ll want to plan ahead for that eventuality, too.
-An easy way to do that is to let our Starwood team handle your pet's complete door to door transport.
-That way, if your cat or dog needs last-minute boarding, it won’t cause a glitch in everyone’s plans.
+Adverse weather can also hinder or prevent your pet from reaching the airport on time, even if the flight remains on schedule.
+It's wise to prepare for such situations in advance.
+A simple solution is to have our Starwood team manage your pet's entire door-to-door transport.
+This way, if your cat or dog requires last-minute boarding, it won't disrupt anyone's plans.

 New Call-to-action